About the education

 – During the programme you learn the theoretical pillars of design: design process, embodiment, participatory design, play, design research, social innovation, and more.
 Almost all the courses let you practically apply these theories in projects.
 You also learn to work in teams with people from different backgrounds, cultures, and skills.
 That's an equally valuable skill to have when you are a designer.

-My favorite courses were the thesis projects.
-The thesis projects are a chance for you to shine as a designer deep dive into subjects that interest you.
+My favourite courses were the thesis projects.
+The thesis projects are a chance for you to shine as a designer and deep dive into subjects that interest you.
 In addition to that, I enjoyed the Playful and Ludic Interaction course.
 Exploring playful interaction was intriguing and fun because it was not something I had done much of before in my career.

 A solid ground to stand upon